deshnadoshi/CS336-Project/README.md

 - We assume that only Customers are allowed to Register
 - Registration requires a unique username and email
 - We assume that the username and password required to login to your mySQLServer is 'root' and 'root'
+- We have used the 'COLLATE' command to make the password case sensitive.
+For example, trains123 is not the same as TRAINS123
 - Please navigate to the following URL to access the web application: http://localhost: {your configured HTTP port number} /RailwayBooking/.
 For example, we used HTTP Port 8081, so the URL is: http://localhost:8081/RailwayBooking/.

 #### *Valid Customer Login Information:*